 One of the IRS Fresh Start Initiative resolutions is an Installment Agreement.
-These agreements are entered into by the IRS and the taxpayer who has successfully proven that they are unable to repay their current tax bill in full.
+These agreements are entered into by the IRS and the taxpayer, who has successfully proven that they cannot repay their current tax bill in full.

 Installment Agreements only last for a maximum of six years.
-If your tax liability is relativley small and a monthly payment would be able to eliminate it over the course of six years, an Installment Agreement may be the right resolution for you.
+If your tax liability is relatively small and monthly payment would be able to eliminate it over six years – an Installment Agreement may be the appropriate resolution for you.

 To qualify for an Installment Agreement, you must first ensure that you are compliant with the IRS.

-IRS compliancy is based on your current tax filing status.
-If you have unfiled tax returns, then you are not compliant with the IRS and you are not qualified for an Installment Agreement or any other type of IRS Fresh Start Initiative relief program.
+The IRS bases your compliance on your current tax filing status.
+If you have unfiled tax returns, you are not compliant with the IRS, and you are not qualified for an Installment Agreement or any other type of IRS Fresh Start Initiative relief program.

 If you need assistance with filing your taxes, please contact a TaxRise specialist at 833-419-RISE (7473).
 We have a staff of tax preparers who routinely file the most complicated tax returns for businesses and individuals alike.